-The basis of this CFD trading strategy is to use a Japanese candlestick pattern to find a price level that has been ‘rejected’ by the market.
-Learn more…
+The fundamental premise of this CFD trading strategy hinges on harnessing the power of Japanese candlestick patterns to pinpoint a price level that has been 'rejected' by the market.
+This strategy, also known as Rejection Candle Trading, is a crucial aspect of understanding price action in CFD trading.

 Definition of trading strategy